indraai/indra.team/instructions/threefold-convergence.md

 > [🎧 Download Threefold Convergence MP3](https://indra.team/audio/indra/threefold-convergence.mp3)

-Welcome back to our instructional series on the #VedicThreefoldAlgorithm.
-In this segment, we focus on an intriguing aspect known as the #ThreefoldConvergence.
+Welcome back to our instructional series on the **#VedicThreefoldAlgorithm**.
+In this segment, we focus on an intriguing aspect known as the **#ThreefoldConvergence**.
 This principle helps us understand the collective dynamics and the impact of group actions based on the qualities of goodness, passion, and ignorance.

 ## #ThreefoldConvergence Explained